kisanbura/Linux-OS-Coursework/docs/week7.md

 ## Network Security Assessment (nmap)

-A network security assessment was performed using nmap to identify exposed services and validate firewall effectiveness.
+A network security assessment was conducted to identify exposed services and evaluate firewall effectiveness.

 **Command Used**
-- sudo aa-status
+- sudo aa-status --> verify that (MAC) was enabled on the system
-- sudo nmap -sS 192.68.56.3
+- sudo nmap -sS 192.68.56.3 --> A TCP SYN scan was performed using nmap:

 ##